 Did you own Lamb Portrait Studio?

 - YES!
 From 1997 to 2012, I owned and operated a full-time portrait studio with a clerical staff, a production team and multiple photographers.
 I decided to close my studio for a variety of personal and professional reasons.
 Such as, being a Mom changed my priorities.
 Children don't care about your accomplishments, they just want your time, love and attention.
-Since I began my career while I was still in high school, becoming a freelancer allows me time to explore other genre and spread my wings as an artist.
+Since I began my career while I was still in high school, becoming a freelancer gives me the freedom to spread my wings as an artist.

 Do you sell prints and frames?

-- I still offer framing and printing, but it is all outsourced where I am the middle person.
-I personally oversee the entire process, but I only have so much time in the day and cannot do the ordering or framing myself.
-This is the best solution for those looking for my professional expertise.
+- Yes and no. I have decided to outsource it to a company I trust.
+I personally oversee the entire process, but I only have so much time in the day and cannot do the actual ordering, framing or delivery myself.
+This is the best solution for those looking for my professional assistance and expertise.